Relating Reinforcement Learning to Dynamic Programming-Based Planning: Optimal Planning and Deterministic RL

 In the limiting case of a deterministic system, there is no uncertainty, which would suggest setting $\rho = 1$ to obtain our proposed {\em derandomized Q-learning}:

 Q-learning is considered {\em off-policy} in the sense that no particular plan of movement for exploration is assumed, as long as every state-action pair is visited infinitely often.
 In practice, however, a movement plan is needed.
-To ensure all state-action pairs are visited infinitely often, two {\em pure exploration} plans are considered: 1) apply random actions, leading to probabilistic convergence, and 2) apply a universal plan from \cite{TimLavLav25} to obtain deterministic convergence.

-\begin{proposition} If every state-action pair $(x,u)$ is visited infinitely often for all $x \in X$ and $u \in U(x)$, and (\ref{eqn:qvalitdet}) is applied in every step, then after a finite number of iterations, $\aqval = Q^*$. \end{proposition} \begin{proof} Let $Z = X\times U$ be an augmented state space.
-Let $f_Z:X \times U \times U \rightarrow X \times U$ be the state transition function in this new domain defined as $f_Z(x,u,u')=(f(x,u),u')$, in which $f$ is the state transition function for the original problem.
-Then, \eqref{eqn:qvalitdet} can be written in this new augmented space as

-in which $z'=f_Z(z,u')$.
-Notice that this is one step of value iteration over the new state space $Z$, the cost $\ell(z)$ is outside of minimization since the minimization is over $u'$.
-Because in Q-learning the values are updated when $x$ is visited and $u$ is applied, \eqref{eq:Qval_prop1} can be seen as a step in an asynchronous value iteration with single state updates in contrast with value iteration which does a complete sweep of all the states.
-Then, the finite time convergence to the optimal values follows from the finite time convergence of asynchronous value iteration for deterministic shortest-path problems \cite{Ber83}.
+To ensure all state-action pairs are visited infinitely often, two {\em pure exploration} plans are considered: 1) apply random actions, leading to probabilistic convergence, and 2) apply a universal plan from \cite{TimLavLav25} to obtain deterministic convergence. \begin{proposition} If every state-action pair $(x,u)$ is visited infinitely often for all $x \in X$ and $u \in U(x)$, and (\ref{eqn:qvalitdet}) is applied in every step, then after a finite number of iterations, $\aqval = Q^*$. \end{proposition} \begin{proof} Let $Z = X\times U$ be an augmented state space and let $f_Z:Z \times U \rightarrow Z$ be the state transition function defined as $f_Z((x,u),u')=(f(x,u),u')$, in which $f$ is the state transition function for the original problem.
+Rewriting \eqref{eqn:qvalitdet} in $Z$ yields $\aqval(z) \leftarrow \ell(z) + \min_{u' \in U(f(x,u))}\{ \aqval(z') \}$, in which $z'=f_Z(z,u')$.
+Because in Q-learning the values are updated when $x$ is visited and $u$ is applied, this can be seen as a step in an asynchronous value iteration with single state updates in contrast with value iteration which does a complete sweep of all the states.
+Then, the finite time convergence to the optimal values follows from the finite time convergence of asynchronous value iteration for deterministic shortest-path problems \cite{Ber83}. \end{proof}